ironhack-labs/lab-coffee-and-books/readme.md

 ## An up a running project

-Remember you need to create a new project using express-generator.
+Remember you need to create a new project using ironhack_generator.
 Before starting, follow the next configuration guide:

 1) Install your project and dependencies
-2) Edit your `app.js` file to connect to Mongoose.
-Set the name of your DDBB here.
-3) Create the models folder to put your models and delete routes and folders related with users (you won't be implementing users just yet).
+2) Create the models folder to put your models.

 ## Initial code: Coffee & Books CRUD